 The Proposal contained a similar clarification regarding the definition of "customer."
 It simplified the definition of "customer" by combining two existing definitions, "customer; commodity customer" in regulation 1.3(k) and "option customer" in regulation 1.3(jj), and by adding swaps to the proposed definition.
 Therefore, the proposed definition included swap customers, commodity customers, and option customers, referring to them all with the single term, "customer."
 Furthermore, the Commission proposed to revise all references to "commodity customer" and "option customer" throughout the Commission's regulations, but particularly in part 1, to simply refer to "customer."
-19 The proposed revisions retained references to requirements specific to certain contracts.20 Today's final rulemaking revises the definition of "customer" (regulation 1.3(k)), as proposed, and deletes the definition of "option customer'' (regulation 1.3(jj)), as proposed.
+The proposed revisions retained references to requirements specific to certain contracts.
+Today's final rulemaking revises the definition of "option customer" (regulation 1.3(jj)), as proposed.
 The Commission did not receive comments about the proposed deletion of the term "option customer."
-ETA commented that counterparties to electricity swap contracts are not customers analogous to futures customers, and, therefore, by expanding the "customer" concept to include entities that execute swaps, the Commission would impose "significant and inappropriate obligations" on swap counterparties.
-The Commission has decided to finalize the definition of customer, as proposed.
-ETA is correct that counterparties to bilaterallyexecuted swaps are principals, which is unlike trading futures, where FCMs are agents of their customers.
-However, FCMs will execute and clear swap transactions, as agents, equivalently to the manner in which they currently execute and clear futures transactions.